- Shopify has many features similar to BigCommerce and vice versa

 Features and Facilities

-- Shopify has a very powerful and extensive content management system which lets you edit most aspects of your store.
+- Shopify has a very powerful and extensive content management system that lets you edit most aspects of your store.

 - Adding your products and setting their prices and taxes is simple and intuitive.